Population-coding and Dynamic-neurons improved Spiking Actor Network for Reinforcement Learning: Methods

-In this section, we first introduce the traditional 1st-order neurons (e.g., LIF neurons) with a maximum one equilibrium point for Ordinary Differential Equation (ODE) of membrane potential, and then define the improved 2nd-order neurons.
-These neurons are all considered the DNs for the basic description of neuronal dynamics in SNNs.
-The procedure for constructing these DNs is also introduced in the following sections.
+This section introduces the traditional 1st-order neurons (e.g., LIF neurons) with a maximum of one equilibrium point and then defines the improved 2nd-order DNs with up to two equilibrium points.
+The procedure for constructing DNs is also introduced in the following sections.

-\subsubsection{The traditional 1st-order neurons}
+\paragraph{The traditional 1st-order neurons}

 The traditional 1st-order neurons in SNNs are the LIF neurons, which are the simplest abstraction of the Hodgkin–Huxley model.
-In order to show the basic equilibrium point characteristics of LIF neurons, here we give a simple definition of LIF neurons as the following description:
+To show the essential equilibrium point characteristics of LIF neurons, here we give a simple definition of LIF neurons as the following description:

-where the dynamic membrane potential $V_{i,t}$ is updated with the variable $I$ (e.g., the input post-synaptic current).
-It is obvious to calculate the single equilibrium point of $v^*_{i,t}$ at $I$ within period time $\tau$.
+where $V_{i,t}$ is dynamic membrane potential for neuron $i$ at time $t$, $In_t$ is input represented as integrated post-synaptic potential.
+The single equilibrium point can be calculated as $V^*_{i,t}$ with input $In_t$ within period time of $\tau$.

-The number of equilibrium points will be the key to distinguish different levels of neuronal dynamics.
-The dynamic field of $V_{i,t}$ is also shown in Figure \ref{fig-field} (a,b) with $I=5$.
+The number of equilibrium points will be the key to distinguishing different neuronal dynamics levels.
+For example, the dynamic field of $V_{i,t}$ for LIF model is reaching the single attractor $V^*_{i,t}=5$.
+When the firing threshold is bigger than $V^*_{i,t}$, the neuron will be mostly leaky (Fig. \ref{fig-field}(a)), or else it will be continuously firing (Fig. \ref{fig-field}(b)).